 The MBR is a key part of your PC’s startup system.
 It has the information about the computer’s hard disk partitions and also helps in loading the operating system.
 Without a properly working MBR, your PC simply won’t work.

-If your MBR is damaged, here is how you can fix it.
+If your MBR is damaged and you need computer repair, here is how you can fix it.

 How to fix the MBR